 - Gluten-free Baked Cinnamon Doughnuts

-Can't make it now, then PIN it for later to your Fall Recipes board.
-Always love to hear if you tried out this recipe and if it worked for you.
-Don't forget to subscribe to my Monthly Newsletter!
+Can't make it now, then PIN it for later to your Recipes board.
+I always love to hear if you tried out this recipe and if it worked for you.
+Also, don't forget to subscribe to my Monthly Newsletter!

 - ½ teaspoon salt

-- 1 tablespoon of orange zest (from one orange)
+- 1 tablespoon of orange zest (from one large orange)

-- 1 cup packed diced oranges (about 2 small or one large orange)
+- 1 cup packed diced oranges (about two small or one large orange—200 grams)

 - Preheat the oven to 350 degrees F/ 180 degrees C.

-- Coat the inside of the loaf pan with butter, then shake in a little flour (coating all sides), and tap out the excess.
+- Coat the inside of the loaf pan with butter, then shake in a bit of flour (coating all sides), and tap out the excess.

-- Use a spatula to spread the batter evenly in the prepared pan.
+- Use a spatula to spread the batter evenly into the prepared pan.

-- Bake in the center of the oven for 50 to 60 minutes, or until the top is beautifully browned, the loaf is springy to the touch, and a cake tester (or toothpick) inserted in the center comes out clean.
+- Bake in the center of the oven for 50 to 60 minutes, or until the top is golden brown, the loaf is springy to the touch, and a cake tester (or toothpick) inserted in the center comes out clean—see note.

-- Cool completely before removing from the pan.
+- Cool completely before removing from the pan—see note.

 Equipment: a nine by 5-inch loaf pan